 Child and Adolescent Behavioral Health (C&A) treats adolescents who are experiencing problems related to mental health and substance use.
 There are many substances teenagers experiment with or become addicted to; the most common today are alcohol and marijuana.
 Adolescents tend to use substances to help them cope with feelings of depression or anxiety most often.

 A substance use disorder (SUD) develops when the use of one or more substances leads to significant problems, emotional distress or failure to meet one\'s responsibilities at home, school or in the community.
 It is not unusual that substance use may be related to stress, negative peer interactions or trauma; however, a variety of factors contribute to the use of substances.
 Studies show that almost half of the people diagnosed with a SUD are also diagnosed with an additional mental health disorder.

 C&A's Integrated Treatment Approach

 C&A utilizes an integrated treatment approach when addressing co-occurring mental health and substance use disorders.
+Integrated treatment involves coordinating care with psychiatry, mental health counseling, substance use counseling, group counseling and family therapy.
 Integrated treatment is correlated with reduced substance use, fewer arrests, improved mental health, better daily functioning and an improved quality of life.

 What services does C&A provide?